cognitionbox/petra/README.md

 ```
 ##### PGraph #####
 A PComputer must take as input a PGraph and the input to start with.
-A PGraph has a pre-condition and a post-condition, or a number of kases,
-each of which have both a pre-condition and a post-condition.
+A PGraph has a number of kases, each of which have both a pre-condition and a post-condition.
-The PGraph only starts if its pre-condition is met.
+The PGraph only starts if one of the kase pre-conditions is satisfied.
 A PGraph can also have multiple steps, where each step can be another PGraph or a PEdge.
 When a another PGraph or PEdge becomes a step of a higher-level PGraph,
 they all become children of that PGraph, and thus this PGraph is the parent of these children.